MKuranowski/aiocsv/readme.md

 ### aiocsv.protocols.WithAsyncWrite
 A `typing.Protocol` describing an asynchronous file, which can be written to.

+### aiocsv.protocols.DialectLike
+Type of an instantiated `dialect` property.
+Thank CPython for an incredible mess of having unrelated and disjoint `csv.Dialect` and `_csv.Dialect` classes.

 ### aiocsv.protocols.CsvDialectArg
 Type of the `dialect` argument, as used in the `csv` module.